 Community-Centered, Essential Utility Services

 The Strategic Business Plan (SBP) was put in place in 2015 to help Seattle Public Utilities (SPU) better meet the needs of all customers and communities.
 It supports our core work of providing high-quality utility services and protecting public health and the environment.

-- Vision: Showing how utility dollars sustain and improve the quality of life.
+It’s also designed to create predictable rates and help customers see how their utility dollars sustain and improve their quality of life.

 We update the SBP every three years.
 The 2018-2023 Strategic Business Plan Update allows us to adjust our work to meet changing needs and requirements.
 It also allows us to identify efficiencies and make investments.

 SPU created the Update with input from customers, employees, elected officials, and an independent Customer Review Panel.

 Seattle Public Utilities (SPU) and the Seattle City Council are asking for more public input into the SBP update and proposed rates for 2018–2023.
 (Proposed average annual rate increase for drinking water, garbage and recycling, and drainage and wastewater services is 5.5%.)

 Public comment is welcome during upcoming City Council’s Civil Rights, Utilities, Economic Development & Arts Committee (CRUEDA) hearings.
 These hearings will take place at Seattle City Hall on the following dates:

 Tuesday, July 11, 9:30am

 Tuesday, July 25, 9:30am